awslabs/data-solutions-framework-on-aws/framework/API.md

 The removal policy when deleting the CDK resource.

-Resources like Amazon cloudwatch log or Amazon S3 bucket If DESTROY is selected, context value
+If DESTROY is selected, context value `@data-solutions-framework-on-aws/removeDataOnDestroy` needs to be set to true.
+Otherwise the removalPolicy is reverted to RETAIN.

 ---